ntaraujo/ntaraujo/README.md

 ### ⚡ Fun facts

 * I'm also known as 'tchan' in some places, and there people usually ask me 'seguraaaa o tchan'
-* I used to want being a physician, but then high school came...
+* I used to want to be a physician, but then high school came...
 Damn Newton
-* I'm good at games as I'm good remembering things
+* I'm good at games as I'm good at remembering things
 * There was something important here

 ![Activity Graph](https://activity-graph.herokuapp.com/graph?username=ntaraujo&point=1877f2&line=58a6ff&hide_title=true&bg_color=ffffff&color=24292e)